--In charge of Press communication with other components and with Tyler.

--In charge of the overall direction of the press

--In charge of assigning people to their roles for the weekend i.e. who will report on the different components (Of course, this can be by asking members what they would like to do)

--Divvies out assignments

-- -Keeps people on task - -Is responsible for ensuring consistent output across the blog, Youtube, and social media

-Video Director (formerly Video Editor)

--Edits and "OKs" all video content

--In charge of the slideshow - the slideshow needs to be uploaded to Youtube no later than 5 pm the day of the slideshow (best practice is to start the upload process before we break for dinner)
+- -In charge of Press communication with other components and with Tyler. - -In charge of the overall direction of the press - -In charge of assigning people to their roles for the weekend i.e. who will report on the different components (Of course, this can be by asking members what they would like to do) - -Divvies out assignments - -Keeps people on task - -Is responsible for ensuring consistent output across the blog, Youtube, and social media - -In charge of the slideshow the slideshow needs to be uploaded to Youtube no later than 5 pm the day of the slideshow (best practice is to start the upload process before we break for dinner)

--In charge of making sure pictures from the conference end up on the TNCCE iCloud by the end of the weekend